 In order to make the Pure Digital Drive system a practical reality, Audio-Technica engineered the drivers from the ground up, utilizing a very light and responsive DLC (Diamond-Like Carbon)-coated diaphragm, a four-wire twisted voice coil and other newly-developed technologies to deliver superlative fidelity with extended frequency response.
 The headphones support aptX HD, aptX and AAC codecs (as well as the SBC format) at up to 24-bit/48kHz signals in Bluetooth mode and deliver Hi-Res Audio playback at up to 24-bit/96kHz when connected to a digital source with the included USB cable.
-The ATH-DSR9BT has a built-in mic and controller for answering calls and controlling volume and music playback.
+The ATH-DSR9BT (US$549.00) has a built-in mic and controller for answering calls and controlling volume and music playback.

 The AT-ART1000 cartridge (US$4,999.00) represents a significant sonic and technological advancement not just for Audio-Technica but for the entire field of phono cartridge design.
 By placing the moving coils, which convert the motion of the stylus into electrical signals, directly on top of the stylus rather than at the base of the cantilever – the way it’s done with conventional cartridge designs – the negative sonic effects caused by the cantilever’s length and its material are eliminated, resulting in purer, more accurate audio reproduction.
 The transient response is greatly improved allowing this cartridge to track even the most difficult musical passages with highest level of audio quality.

-Each of the ART1000’s two moving coils is wound to form eight loops only 0.9 mm in diameter by a 20 μm diameter PCOCC (pure copper Ohno continuous cast) wire.
+Each of the ART1000’s two moving coils is wound eight turns to form two loops only 0.9 mm in diameter by a 20 μm diameter PCOCC (pure copper Ohno continuous cast) wire.
 The ART1000 employs a high-performance special line-contact stylus and solid boron cantilever for superb accuracy in tracking the record groove.
 The support base for the magnetic circuit is made from lightweight, highly rigid titanium.
 The base, and the cartridge’s aluminum housing and hard polymer cover all operate in conjunction to disperse any internal resonances that would otherwise affect sound quality.

 Celebrating over 50 years of audio excellence, Audio-Technica is a recognized leader in the development and manufacture of high-quality personal and professional audio equipment.
 Founded in Japan in 1962 by Hideo Matsushita, the company made its name by manufacturing state-of-the-art phonograph cartridges and tonearms.
 Today, Audio-Technica is a worldwide group of companies devoted to creating high-performance microphones, headphones, wireless systems, mixers, turntables, phono cartridges and other electronic products.